In this Section

 The Veterans Center staff provides the following services:

 - Assistance in solving problems related to education

 - Certification to the VA for each semester of enrollment and any change of enrollment

 - Referrals to university resources and other agencies

 - Assistance with credit for prior learning

 The Writing Place is a tutoring service sponsored by the English Department.
-Students come to the Writing Place to work with peer tutors on specific writing tasks, including brainstorming ideas for college writing assignments, organizing rough drafts, revising, editing, and doing library research.
-The Writing Place tutors are students who have successfully completed their College English program and are taking a course that prepares them to provide effective feedback and assistance.
+Students come to the Writing Place to work with peer tutors on specific writing tasks, including brainstorming ideas for college writing assignments, organizing rough drafts, revising, editing and doing library research.
+The Writing Place tutors are students who take a course that prepares them to provide effective feedback and assistance.
 Specific materials and computer resources are available in the Writing Place to supplement class instruction and develop composition skills.
-The Writing Place, located in Room E142, is open during the fall and spring semesters, Monday through Friday.
-Hours may vary, depending on tutor availability.
-Students are encouraged to visit the Writing Place in Room E142 to schedule weekly sessions with a tutor.
-Tutoring sessions can also be arranged by contacting the Writing Place at 617-936-1948.

 The Writing Place schedules students for 30 or 60 minute appointments, depending upon students’ needs.
 Students may schedule up to two appointments on a weekly basis for each writing assignment, if desired.
 While we do try to accommodate drop-in appointments, we strongly encourage students to book tutoring sessions in advance.
 Students may be referred to the Writing Place by their instructor, can request an appointment by using the link provided on our webpage, call the Writing Place at 617-936-1948 or visit E142 during our hours of operation.
 For more information, questions, concerns, and/or appointments, students may contact the Writing Place Coordinator, whose information is available on our webpage.